jasonsiders/apex-garbage-collector/README.md

 # apex-garbage-collector

-Use `apex-garbage-collector` to automatically delete old, stale data.
-- [ ] TODO!
+Data clutter is a common challenge in Salesforce orgs. apex-garbage-collector is a lightweight solution designed to automate the cleanup of stale data, helping you maintain an organized and efficient environment.
+With configurable, flexible rules, this tool is straightforward to set up and adaptable to various data deletion needs.
+Administrators can leverage its ease of configuration, while developers benefit from options for custom query logic when needed.

 ## Installation

 `apex-garbage-collector` is available as an unlocked package.
-You can install it by running the below command, and replacing `<<package_version_id>>` with the [latest version](https://github.com/jasonsiders/apex-garbage-collector/releases/latest)'s package Id, which starts with `04t`:
+To install, run the following command, replacing `<<package_version_id>>` with the latest version's package ID (which begins with `04t`):

 ```sh
 sf package install -p <<package_version_id>>